 - social welfare services for elderly, handicapped, or deprived people

 - religious or church organizations

 - education, arts, music, or cultural activities

 - political parties or groups

-- local community action on issues like poverty, employment,
+- local community action on issues like poverty, employment, house, and racial equality

 - Third World development or human rights